jserv/mini-arm-os/README.md

 We assuming that your current directory is at `mini-arm-os/08-CMSIS`

 **Overall**
-  - `make`
+  - `make all`
     - Build all target's bin,elf,objdump files in "release"
+    - NOTE: `make` =/= `make all` here.
+This is because this Makefile use `eval` for `targets`.
   - `make clean`
     - Remove the entire "release" directory
   - `make cscope`
     - The best friend with your powerful VIM!
     - Producing cscope file in this project.
   - `make astyle`
-    - Formatting all the ".c" and ".h" files in [Linux style](https://github.com/jserv/mini-arm-os/blob/master/coding-style.txt),excluding cmsis sub-module.
+    - Formatting all the ".c" and ".h" files in [Linux style](https://github.com/jserv/mini-arm-os/blob/master/coding-style.txt),excluding the cmsis sub-module.

 **STM32-P103(QEMU)**
-  - `make STM32P103_os.bin`
+  - `make STM32P103.bin`
-    - Build "STM32P103_os.bin"
+    - Build "STM32P103.bin"
   - `make qemu`
-    - Build "STM32P103_os.bin" and run QEMU automatically.
+    - Build "STM32P103.bin" and run QEMU automatically.
   - `make qemu_GDBstub`
-    - Build "STM32P103_os.bin" and run QEMU with GDB stub and wait for remote GDB automatically.
+    - Build "STM32P103.bin" and run QEMU with GDB stub and wait for remote GDB automatically.
   - `make qemu_GDBconnect`
     - Open remote GDB to connect to the QEMU GDB stub with port:1234(the default port).

 **STM32F429i-Discovery(physical device)**
-  - `make STM32F429_os.bin`
+  - `make STM32F429.bin`
-    - Build "STM32F429_os.bin"
+    - Build "STM32F429.bin"
   - `make flash`
-    - Build "STM32F429_os.bin" and flash the binary into STM32F429 with st-link toolchain.
+    - Build "STM32F429.bin" and flash the binary into STM32F429 with st-link toolchain.
   - `make erase`
     - Sometimes,the STM32F429 will not be able to flash new binary file,then you will need this with st-link toolchain.
     - Erase the entire flash on STM32F429.